peteroupc/peteroupc.github.io/exporand.md

 <a id=Equivalence_of_SampleGeometricBag_Algorithms></a>
 ### Equivalence of SampleGeometricBag Algorithms

 For the **SampleGeometricBag**, there are two versions: one for binary (base 2) and one for other bases.
 Here is why these two versions are equivalent in the binary case.
-Step 2 of the first algorithm samples a temporary random number _N_.
+Step 2 of the first algorithm samples a temporary random variate _N_.
 This can be implemented by generating unbiased random bits (that is, each bit is either 0 or 1, chosen with equal probability) until a zero is generated this way.
 There are three cases relevant here.

 - The generated bit is one, which will occur at a 50% chance.
 This means the bit position is skipped and the algorithm moves on to the next position.
 In algorithm 3, this corresponds to moving to step 3 because **a**'s fractional part is equal to **b**'s, which likewise occurs at a 50% chance compared to the fractional parts being unequal (since **a** is fully built up in the course of the algorithm).
 - The generated bit is zero, and the algorithm samples (or retrieves) a zero bit at position _N_, which will occur at a 25% chance.
 In algorithm 3, this corresponds to returning 0 because **a**'s fractional part is less than **b**'s, which will occur with the same probability.